borisv1307/GitHub-Flavored-Markdown-Eclipse-Plugin/README.md

 	* Pressing ctrl-space while highlighting text pops up a window with GFM syntax options the user can add to their highlighted text
 	* incorrect table spacing will be corrected automatically upon saving a document
-	* GFM syntax is rendered correctly in tabbed browser with CSS

 3. **How its different than other implementations**